Free & open source

 order.json sidecar

 After every publish, Light3 writes a JSON file with the full ordered list of photo keys.
 Your gallery or static site generator can read it to display photos in exactly the order you set in Lightroom.
+Supports Capture Time and Custom Order (drag-and-drop) sort modes.

 🔒